Mosque Foundation: History

-The new mosque leaders stripped Zayid from his post and replaced him with Masoud Ali Masoud, a conservative Islamic scholar and member of the Muslim Brotherhood.
-Changes were made in the community whereby women were asked to cover their hair and separated from men.
-In November, 1981 protests broke out among mosque members who objected to being affiliated with the Brotherhood and the foundation's decision to turn the deed of the mosque over to the North American Atlantic Trust.
+The new mosque leaders removed Zayid from his post and replaced him with Masoud Ali Masoud, a conservative Islamic scholar and member of the Islamic movement.
+Changes were made in the community whereby women were asked to cover their hair and separated from men as per shariah law.
+In November, 1981 protests broke out among mosque members and the foundation's decision to turn the deed of the mosque over to the North American Atlantic Trust.
 Eventually, the dispute was settled in a 1983 Chicago hearing by a judge who deemed that no one had acted unlawfully.
 The community has steadily diversified to include Muslims of many languages and experiences—all praying side-by-side, with their children, in a brimming mosque that cannot contain them.

-By 1985 Sheikh Jamal Said, inspired by the Muslim Brotherhood, became the religious leader at the foundation where he now remains.
+By 1985 Sheikh Jamal Said, inspired by the Islamic movement, became the religious leader at the foundation where he now remains.
 Known for his fiery sermons, and his efforts to help oppressed Muslims, Jamal is a well-respected imam and member of the community.
-Under Jamal's leadership, and with Saudi Arabia partially financing his salary, the mosque offers a politically conservative version of Islam, though moderate Muslims are also allowed to pray at the mosque.
-Several former leaders claim that the mosque's conservative teachings come from the proliferation of Brotherhood members.
+Under Jamal's leadership, the mosque offers a politically conservative version of Islam, though any Muslims regardless of ideology are also allowed to pray and engage at the mosque.
 Today, imams of the foundation are active in counseling, education, spiritual guidance, and arbitration.
 Community members work with local and national Islamic, interfaith, and civic organizations on numerous initiatives.
 These include protecting American civil liberties, empowering Muslims locally and nationally, improving the quality of urban life across America, and helping the poor, immigrants, and the oppressed by advocating for justice and peace.